adnanp97/my-devops-journey/Networking/Notes/README.md

 **LAN**
 - Covers a small area, like a home or office.
-- Connects devices to share resources (e.g., printers, computers, internet access).
+- Connects devices to share resources (e.g., printers, computers, internet access in small area).

 **WAN**
 - Connects devices across large areas (city, country, or larger region).
+- Connects multiple LANs
 - **Example:** The internet, which connects devices globally.

 ---